 To infer character values of new encounters is an adaptive and inherent behavior, concerning philosophy and psychology for the longest (Doris & The Moral Psychology Research Group, 2010).
 Several philosophical traditions suggest that morality can be inferred only from the actions of individuals (Fengyan, 2004; Johnson & Cureton, 2004; Telfer, 1989).
-Moral judgement is crucial for social decision making - an often automatic process by which we form impressions about the morality of others' behavior (Uhlmann et al., 2015), such as cooperation settings (Celniker et al., 2023; Everett et al., 2016; Van Lange & Kuhlman, 1994).
+Moral judgment is crucial for social decision-making-an often automatic process by which we form impressions about the morality of others' behavior (Uhlmann et al., 2015)-such as in cooperation settings (Celniker et al., 2023; Everett et al., 2016; Van Lange & Kuhlman, 1994).

 To attribute morality to others, most individuals depend on approximations of character virtue through observation in daily life.
 While individuals rely on a variety of cues for this purpose, including facial and body expressions (Horberg et al., 2013), stereotypical appearance (Grizzard et al., 2018), or religious beliefs (Gervais, 2011), one of the main signals for inferring the morality of others remains behavioral observation (Mickelberg et al., 2022; Pizarro & Tannenbaum, 2012).
-Observations lead to create inferences about the morality of a person based on trivial actions.
+Observations These observations create inferences about a person's morality based on trivial actions in daily life.